raaghava-p/SystemwideEQ-MacOS/README.md

 - Use **Audio Devices** to choose input/output, sample rate (match Audio MIDI Setup), and buffer size (256 frames ≈ 5.3 ms @ 48 kHz).
 - Click **Start Audio**; use **Stop** before changing devices.
 - Add parametric bands with `Add Band`, edit frequency/gain/Q directly in the table, and remove unwanted rows.
+- Use the **Global Gain / Preamp** slider below the band table to trim or boost the overall mix (±12 dB, default -3 dB) for extra headroom.
 - Toggle `EQ Bypass (A/B)` for instant comparison.
 - Watch the live EQ curve and input/output meters to confirm levels.